 - Staying positive, being proactive, learning conflict resolution, crisis handling, taking leadership roles, and developing an aggressive attitude for learning lifelong, will help you stay on top of the game.

 This is one of the ways to address your problems and find solutions to them as a woman entrepreneur.

 5. Lack of education and awareness

 Lack of education is one of the basic problems of women entrepreneurs in India.
-Without formal education, knowledge and necessary skills, to deal with issues like business development, accounts, and even day to day functioning of the business can reduce the chances of making it successful.
-As per the census 2011, the female literacy rate is 65.46% where the male literacy rate is 80% in India.
+Without formal education, knowledge and relevant skills, to deal with issues like business development, accounts, and even day to day functioning of the business can reduce the chances of making it successful.
+As per the census 2011, the female literacy rate is 65.46%, where the male literacy rate is 80% in India.

-- However, access to technology can help you learn and increase your knowledge of different aspects of business, thereby, helping in accelerating women’s participation in business.
+- However, access to technology can help you learn and increase your knowledge of different aspects of business, thereby helping accelerate women’s participation in business.

 - Not only that, enabling easy access to the internet and acquiring knowledge on digital tools and platforms will help you find plenty of opportunities to expand and scale your business.